trufflesuite/ganache/src/packages/flavor/README.md

 ### Warnings and Gotchas

-Ganache flavors are experiemental, incomplete, and subject to change without notice.
+Ganache flavors are experimental, incomplete, and subject to change without notice.

 Ganache flavors are Ethereum JSON-RPC (2.0) inspired, and we are still working